 It’s hard to be an expert in everything when running a small business.
 And sometimes the business owner and employees have to take on multiple roles.
-As an ecommerce business, if you’re in growth mode, you may be shipping out more items than usual.
+As an ecommerce business, if you’re in growth mode, you may be shipping out more shipping products than usual.

 How does shipping work for small businesses?